avalonmediasystem/avalon-switchyard/README.md

   - This applies only to `post /media_objects/create, content, api_token: token`
   - HTTP Code: 400
   - Response Body: json in the form of `{ status: '400', error: true, message: STRING}`
-* Resource Not Found
-  - This applies only to `get /media_objects/status/:group_name`
-  - HTTP Code: 404
-  - Response Body: json in the form of `{error: true, message: 'Record not found'}`

 For further information routes see `switchyard.rb` and for media_object values see `lib/objects.rb`